cobanomics/rbiprobit/README.md

 `rbiprobit` is a user-written command that fits a recursive bivariate probit regression using maximum likelihood estimation.
 It is implemented as an `lf1` ml evaluator.
 The model involves an outcome equation with the dependent variable _depvar_ and a treatment equation with the dependent variable _depvar_en_.
 Both dependent variables _depvar_ and _depvar_en_ have to be binary and coded as 0/1 variables.

-right-hand side of the outcome equation.
+`rbiprobit` automatically adds the treatment variable depvar_en as an independent variable on the right-hand side of the outcome equation.
 The independent variables in _indepvars_ and _indepvars_en_ may be different or identical. rbiprobit is limited to a recursive model with two equations.

 _The current version of the command is stable and additional features are still work-in-progress.
 Future versions will include all suitable options of_ `biprobit`.